solarsailer/matthieuoger.com/_posts/2016-04-01-dwarf-fortress-systems.md

 >
 > Yeah, right now it’s any creature that has blood, and that includes, like, an octopus.
 I don’t know if an octopus can get drunk or not.

 The way the different systems are all interacting together is so fascinating.
-Especially when the outcome becomes something this. :)
+Especially when the outcome becomes something like this. :)

 ---